The Large or Malayan Flying Fox and Some Interesting Bat Facts

 The little red flying fox of Australia has been known to form camps containing over a million bats.
-As the bats stream out of their camp they produce a very impressive sight.
-Large roosts containing many bats are thought to provide benefits such as increased warmth in the roost, better protection of the babies and predator confusion created by a huge number of bats flying at the same time.
+As the bats stream out of the camp they produce a very impressive sight.
+Large roosts containing many bats are thought to provide benefits such as increased warmth in the roost, better protection of the babies, and predator confusion created by a huge number of bats flying at the same time.

-A Flying Fox Moving Around With the Help of its Thumb Claws
+A Flying Fox Moving Around With the Help of Its Thumb Claws

-The Large, Malayan or Malaysian Flying Fox
+The Large, Malayan, or Malaysian Flying Fox

 The large flying fox is found throughout Southeast Asia in forests and mangroves.
 Its wings are made of two layers of skin.
 The wingspan is usually about five feet, but sometimes reaches an amazing width of six feet.
 The bat weighs up to 2.4 pounds.

-The Large Flying Fox - A Megabat
+The Large Flying Fox: A Megabat

 Large flying floxes may fly more than thirty miles from their roost in order to find food.
 Unfortunately, they sometimes visit cultivated fruit trees to feed, which brings them into conflict with humans.

 A Captive Large Flying Fox